armelsoubeiga/neweb/_publications/2019-01-01-developing-area-based-sampling.md

 paperurl: 'https://www.researchgate.net/publication/333068024_Developing_an_area-based_sampling_system_in_the_urban_district_of_Bobo_Dioulasso_Burkina_Faso'
 citation: 'S. M. A. Somda, E. Sanou, A. Soubeiga and J. E. M. SAWADOGO, &quot;Developing an area-based sampling system in the urban district of Bobo Dioulasso, Burkina Faso,&quot; <i>2019 AFRICAN JOURNAL of APPLIED STATISTICS, Applied Probability and Statistics</i>'
 ---
-Developing an area-based sampling system in the urban district of Bobo Dioulasso, Burkina Faso.

 ## Abstract

 We proposed a simple and comprehensive approach to build a probabilistic sampling system in low income settings.
 We conducted this study in Bobo-Dioulasso,